cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 A *class* is a template for a data type, i.e. creating a class allows you to create your own data type, including the kind of information that it can hold and the possible interactions.

 To define a class, use the `class` keyword.
-The class name should be written in PascalCase (following the PEP 8 style guide [here](https://www.python.org/dev/peps/pep-0008/#class-names)).

 ```Python
 class RandomClass: